The Nasty Boys: Return to WCW (1993–1997)

 The Nasty Boys returned to WCW in July 1993 as heels managed by Missy Hyatt.
 They defeated Arn Anderson and Paul Roma at Fall Brawl 1993 in Houston to become WCW World Tag Team Champions.
 They then lost the championship on October 4 to Marcus Alexander Bagwell and 2 Cold Scorpio before regaining it on October 24.
-In 1994, they fought Cactus Jack and Maxx Payne in a series of wild brawls.
+In February 1994, they parted ways with Missy Hyatt (who in reality was fired from WCW over a dispute with Eric Bischoff) and they started Cactus Jack and Maxx Payne in a series of wild brawls.
 They were supposed to feud with Kevin Sullivan and his (kayfabe) dyslexic brother Dave, who called himself Evad ("Dave" backwards).
 Evad, however, injured his knee, and Sullivan convinced Cactus Jack to team with him.
 The Nasty Boys lost the title to the thrown together team of Jack and Sullivan in a wild street fight at Slamboree 1994 in Philadelphia.

-In Summer 1994, The Nasty Boys quietly turned face and Knobbs and Sags went on to feud with tag teams such as Harlem Heat and The Blue Bloods.
+Shortly after Slamboree, The Nasty Boys quietly turned face and Knobbs and Sags went on to feud with tag teams such as Harlem Heat and The Blue Bloods.
 At Slamboree 1995 in St. Petersburg, Florida, they defeated Harlem Heat to become three-time WCW tag team champions but lost the title to them soon after.
-In 1996, New World Order offered them membership in the nWo, but attacked them as soon as they received their nWo T-shirts.
-In the subsequent match against Scott Hall and Kevin Nash, Sags became enraged during the contest after being struck on the head.
-He thought Hall had struck him with a chair and retaliated by attacking him and knocking his tooth out.
-After the match, Sags filed a lawsuit.
-He later saw footage and learned it was Nash that had hit him with a tag belt.
-He was released from his contract in early 1997 and retired.
-After Sags left the company, Knobbs continued as a singles wrestler and began pursuing the WCW Hardcore Championship in 2000.
+In October 1996, Knobbs and Sags attempted to join the New World Order by wearing their shirts to garner attention from the group, but were attacked them as soon as they were "accepted" into the fold.
+In a subsequent match against Scott Hall and Kevin Nash, Sags became enraged during the contest after being struck on the head.
+Thinking Hall had struck him with a chair, Sags retaliated by punching him and knocking his tooth out.
+After the match Sags filed a lawsuit, but he later saw footage realizing it was Nash that had hit him with a tag belt.
+Both Nasty Boys were released from WCW in February 1997, however Brian Knobbs would return to WCW as a singles wrestler in April 1999.